WhatsApp Marketing Made Simple: A Beginner’s Guide

 — Tom Fishburne, Founder & CEO, Marketoonis

 Imagine a situation where you are marketing to a customer and it doesn’t even feel like marketing.
 How can you get to this state?
-A great option is to speak with your customer on a channel they use frequently and are very comfortable with – WhatsApp.
-The messaging channel has become extremely popular as it allows for engaging, one-to-one interactions.
+A great option is to speak their language, on a channel they are most comfortable with – WhatsApp.
+The messaging channel has become extremely popular as it more engaging and provided one-on-one interactions.

 As a marketer, what can you infer from this?
 At the least, it means WhatsApp marketing is a relatively untapped niche and can give early starters an edge over the competition.

-WhatsApp has introduced business tools like WhatsApp API and WhatsApp business app to help businesses use it as a marketing tool.
-These tools were created to empower businesses to connect with customers, foster engagement, and generate leads.
-Depending on the organization’s size and outreach, both tools are compatible with a range of marketing strategies.
+WhatsApp has introduced business tools like WhatsApp API and WhatsApp Business app to empower businesses connect with their customers, foster engagement, and deliver a great customer experience.
+Depending on the organization’s size and requirements, both tools are compatible with a range of marketing strategies.

 Marketing using WhatsApp